LET GREEN GAS COUNT!

-A joint letter calling for clarity on the role of market instruments for renewable gaseous fuels in the Greenhouse Gas (GHG) Protocol.
+An industry-led campaign calling for clarity around market instruments for renewable gaseous fuels in the Greenhouse Gas (GHG) Protocol.

 The GHG Protocol is the world’s leading standard for measuring and managing greenhouse gas emissions.
-Used by businesses, governments, and organisations globally, it sets the framework that guides how emissions are tracked, reported, and reduced.
-Its influence shapes corporate climate strategies and drives accountability in emissions reduction efforts.
-However, to fully unlock the potential of low-carbon green gas solutions, the Protocol must evolve to reflect the role of robust market instruments.
+Adopted by businesses, governments and organisations worldwide, it defines how emissions are tracked, reported and reduced – shaping corporate climate strategies and driving accountability in decarbonisation efforts.

 “LET GREEN GAS COUNT!”